eplx/SolarPanelPowerMeasurement/README.md

 * **Esteban Pizzini** - *Initial work*

 ## License
-This project is licensed under the GNU License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details